 Day Trips North of San Jose, Costa Rica

 Heading north of San Jose, Costa Rica there are several towns with great tourist activities.
-You’ll find Heredia, Alajuela, Grecia, Sarchi, and Naranjo all within about 45 minutes of the San Jose, Costa Rica airport.
+You’ll find Heredia, Alajuela, Grecia, Sarchi, Naranjo and San Ramon all within about 45 minutes of the San Jose, Costa Rica airport.
 For full transparency, this is also the area in which I live so it’s also my favorite.

 #1- Mirador de Alajuela